RutaZaite/Assigment/README.md

 ## Testplan
-You can find the Sales flow in Testplan/Testplan.xlsx
+You can find in Testplan/Testplan.xlsx